Ciaran1981/geospatial-learn/docs/quickstart.rst

    get_training_shp(inShape, train_col_number, outFile = model)

-The model is created in the same way as the image based method outlined earlier (see Training and model creation)
+The model is created in the same way as the image based method outlined earlier (see Training and model creation).
+After this the shapefile attributes are classified with the model as shown below and the results are written as a new attribute 'ClassRf'

 .. code-block:: python

    attributes = ['b', 'g', 'r', 'nir','MajorAxisLength', 'Solidity']

-   classify_object(model, inShape, attributes, field_name='Class')
+   classify_object(model, inShape, attributes, field_name='ClassRf')

 Sentinel 2 data